anpham6/squared/README.md

 fromElement(element: HTMLElement, cache?: boolean) // cache: default "false"
 ```

 Packaging methods will return a Promise and require either node-express or squared-apache installed.
-These features are not supported the framework is VDOM.
+These features are not supported when the framework is VDOM.

 ```javascript